thomp/ldif2mutt/README.md

 # ldif2mutt

-Extract address data from an LDIF file and generate alias commands suitable for mutt.
+Extract address data from an LDIF file and generate alias commands suitable for the [mutt](http://www.mutt.org) email client.

 ## Use